· · · · · · ·

 Traveling with a Baby to Greece

 Greece is a fantastic place to visit with kids.
-Greeks love babies and every single place we visited in Greece was very kid-oriented.
+Greeks love babies and every place we visited in Greece was very kid-oriented.
 Friendly street cats help with entertainment as well.

 Children are welcome at restaurants, and sunset bars, and will get accommodated accordingly.
 Most places outside of Athens are full of cobblestones and stairs but there are also areas that will have flat strolls with only a few steps, which gives you two options: either bring a baby carrier or bring a small lightweight stroller you can carry if needed.